felias-fogg/dw-link/docs/manual.md

 ### 3.1 The hardware debugger

-As mentioned above, as a base for the debugger, in principle one can use any ATmega328 based board.
+As a base for the debugger, in principle one can use any ATmega328 based board.
 The clock speed  must be 16MHz.
 Currently, the sketch has been tested on the following boards:

 * [Arduino UNO](https://store.arduino.cc/products/arduino-uno-rev3),
 * [Arduino Nano](https://store.arduino.cc/products/arduino-nano),
 * [Arduino Pro Mini](https://docs.arduino.cc/retired/boards/arduino-pro-mini).

 If you intend to use *dw-link* on a board with an MCU different from ATmega328P, you should be aware that *dw-link* makes heavy use of the particular hardware features of the ATmega328P and operates close to the limit.
-I tried out to run it on the Leonardo and on the Mega256, but was not successful.
+I tried it out on the Leonardo and on the Mega256, but was not successful.

 The most basic setup is to use the UNO board and connect the cables as it is shown in the [Fritzing sketch](#Fritzing) further down.
 If you want to use the debugger more than once, it may pay off to use a prototype shield and put an ISP socket on it.
 The more luxurious solution is a shield for the UNO as described further down in [Section 7](#section7).